 Supplies for Painting a Concrete Floor:

-We also used a roller designed for applying paint to concrete, and one of those extenders for painting ceilings – it makes painting a floor less back breaking!
-But we also grabbed an angled brush for the perimeter of the room.
-Other than that, the supplies required for painting a concrete floor are minimal.
+Notes on supplies: We used a roller designed for applying paint to concrete (our concrete was smooth so a 3/8″ nap works) and one of those extenders – it makes painting a floor less back breaking!
+You might need a different roller cover depending on the texture of your concrete floor.
+We also grabbed an angled brush for the perimeter of the room.
+Because you might need to edge around the floor, knee pads could be a good idea.
+Other than that, the supplies required for painting a concrete floor were minimal and, if you’ve already painted walls, you probably have them already.

 How to paint a concrete floor